Natural Beauty Please

 Some brands are taking the opportunity to be really innovative and those are the ones that catch our eye!

-I will gladly give you one example of such a brand, Kjaer Weis, a cosmetics brand from the US has developed makeup containers (this doesn’t make them sound very beautiful but they are!) that are to keep, refills are then sold easily on each product page..
+One example of such a brand, Kjaer Weis, a cosmetics brand from the US has developed makeup containers (this doesn’t make them sound very beautiful but they are!) that are to keep, refills are then sold easily on each product page..

 A relatively new brand from the UK, Gaia Spa (Handmade by people not machines) are using not only natural and organic ingredients but have also paid attention to their packaging, they say: